dotnet/docs/docs/standard/serverless-architecture/azure-serverless-platform/event-grid.md

 ---
-title: Azure Event Grid | Serverless apps.
-Architecture, patterns, and Azure implementation.
+title: Azure Event Grid - Serverless apps architecture, patterns, and Azure implementation
 description: Azure Event Grid is a serverless solution for reliable event delivery and routing at massive scale on a pay-per-event model.
 author: JEREMYLIKNESS
 ms.author: jeliknes